Introduction

 Assess Condition:

-This careful removal also helps in diagnosing potential engine problems early, based on the condition of the old spark plug.
+By following these steps, you get the engine ready for the new spark plug, which boosts the mower’s efficiency and reliability.
+This careful removal process also helps spot any potential engine problems based on the condition of the old spark plug.

 Step 3: Inspecting and Adjusting the Spark Plug Gap